-“As bird diversity is equivalent with habitat diversity, it is not surprising that Albuquerque, New Mexico ranks number four in bird diversity in the United States.
-From the Rio Grande River Valley at 5,000 feet elevation to the Sandia Mountains at 10,678 feet elevation, both amateur and more experienced avian enthusiasts, will discover a fascinating range of bird species,” offers David Mehlman, of The Nature Conservancy and a 15-year resident of Albuquerque.
-It is clear that accessibility and the diversity of migrating and native New Mexico birds are the primary reasons to experience birding in Albuquerque.
-Ken and Mary Lou Schneider, who served as coordinators of the Rosy Finch project at Sandia Crest have aptly named this remarkable phenomenon, Rosy Tourism.
-Ken writes in Birder’s World Magazine, “Many birders’ life lists have no marks in the checkboxes next to the three rosy finch species.
+“As bird diversity is equivalent with habitat diversity, it is not surprising that Albuquerque, New Mexico ranks number four in bird diversity in the United States,” wrote David Mehlman, former director of the Nature Conservancy’s national Migratory Bird Program.
+“From the Rio Grande River Valley at 5,000 feet elevation to the Sandia Mountains at 10,678 feet elevation, both amateur and more experienced avian enthusiasts, will discover a fascinating range of bird species.”

+The Sandia Mountains are one of the best places on the continent to view three species of rosy finches (black, gray-crowned and brown-capped) during their non-breeding season, from early winter to early spring.
+Ken and Mary Lou Schneider, who served as coordinators of the Rosy Finch project at Sandia Crest for many years, have aptly named this remarkable phenomenon "Rosy Tourism."
+As Ken wrote in Birder’s World Magazine, “Many birders’ life lists have no marks in the checkboxes next to the three rosy finch species.
 These New Mexico birds' breeding ranges are largely non-contiguous and often in hard-to-reach places.
 Finding all three species on their nesting grounds generally requires three separate journeys, some arduous mountain hiking, and a bit of luck.”
-To see the Rosy Finches in Albuquerque between December and March, visitors need only drive 13 miles on a well-tended road to Sandia Crest.
+To see the rosy finches in Albuquerque between December and March, visitors need only drive 13 miles on a well-tended road to Sandia Crest.
 For more detailed information on rosy tourism, go to www.rosyfinch.com.

-The Festival of the Cranes at the Bosque Del Apache National Wildlife Refuge celebrates the arrival of many thousands of cranes, geese, ducks and other migratory birds. www.friendsofthebosque.org/crane/
+The Festival of the Cranes at the Bosque Del Apache National Wildlife Refuge celebrates the arrival of many thousands of cranes, geese, ducks and other migratory birds. www.friendsofthebosque.org/crane/.